afontenot/pyweight/docs/md/Weight Management with PyWeight.md

 When you plan a diet with PyWeight, you'll enter your desired *rate* of weight change (for example, losing 1 pound a week) into the program.
-PyWeight will help you hit that target by estimating the number of calories you missed your goal by every several weeks.
+PyWeight will help you hit that target by estimating whether you missed your goal, and by how many calories, every several weeks.

 If you are creating precise meal plans, you can use this information to make an exact adjustment to your intake.
 Because PyWeight's advice